federicobozzini/unige-data-warehouse/project/README.md

 ## 1 - Operational data sources inspection and profiling

-To import the data I wrote the initDb.sh script.
+The first step necessary to boostrap the product was to import the data. for this task I wrote the initDb.sh script.
+To run it use:

+    ./initDb.sh

 The script streamlines the database initialization process and solves the following error I have encountered: